 Genetic treatments will work wonders for genetic diseases, but the specific circumstances surrounding CML did not apply to most of the common cancers (breast, colorectal, prostate) that we face today.
 CML is almost completely a genetic disease caused by the mixup of chromosomes during cell growth.
 Normally, when cells divide, they provide exactly the same chromosomes to each new cell.
 However, in CML a piece of chromosome 9 ended upon chromosome 12 and vice versa.
 Named for the city of its discovery, it was termed the ‘Philadelphia chromosome’.
 Virtually all patients with CML had this Philadelphia chromosome, and in 1960, it became clear that this genetic aberration caused the cancer.

 This swap in chromosomes caused the cells to make an abnormal protein (BCR/ABL).
-This protein is a signalling molecule called a kinase, which works like an accelerator on cell growth.
+This protein is a signaling molecule called a kinase, which works like an accelerator on cell growth.
 Normally, this kinase would be turned on and off according to a precise pattern, just as you would use the accelerator on your car carefully speed up or slow down, according to traffic signals.
 The abnormal bcr/abl protein turned cell growth ‘on’ and never let up.
 It stepped on the gas full bore, and never let up.

 The solution, then is to block this bcr/abl kinase to ease the gas on cell growth and cause the cancer to subside.
 In 1993, the drug firm Ciba-Geigy (now Novartis) tested several kinase inhibitor, and selected the most promising candidate.
 This drug, now called Gleevec, could block the kinase in question so human drug trials began.
 The Phase I studies are generally performed to see if there are any drug toxicities, without much thought about whether the drug worked or not.
 Of the 54 patients that wound up with a dosage over 300 mg/day, 53 responded.
 This was a bloody miracle.